icyang0/choreTracker/README.md

 1. "this week" date is off by a week... need to fix :(, but technically works
 1. fix the interaction model
-1. maybe i should just strip out all adverbs????
+1. maybe i should just strip out all adverbs???? that would require making 2 diffferent custom slot types.. one of verb and then one of nounnn???????IDK loll, please dont say adverbs.

 1. IMPLEMENT ALL REPROMPTS CORRECTLY
 2. handle dates without a year??? outputs something but its incorrect
-2. handle non-correct dates, like may 35th or something

 4. try and better do the time elasped appx